corrodis/argo-openai-proxy/README.md

 │       └── utils.py
 └── timeout_examples.md

-8 directories, 40 files
+8 directories, 42 files
 ```

 ## Bug Reports and Contributions

-This project was developed in my spare time.
+This project is developed in my spare time.
 Bugs and issues may exist.
 If you encounter any or have suggestions for improvements, please [open an issue](https://github.com/Oaklight/argo-proxy/issues/new) or [submit a pull request](https://github.com/Oaklight/argo-proxy/compare).
 Your contributions are highly appreciated!